mrichards30/brainfucker-java/README.md

 ## brainfucker: a java brainfuck interpreter
 #### 1 Usage
-The BrainfuckInterpreter class takes in exactly one argument (your Brainfuck code) and prints the result to the console.
+The BrainfuckInterpreter class takes arguments in the form of either:
+- -raw <paste your Brainfuck code\>
+- -file <file path, e.g. examples/HelloWorld.bf\>

+These have the respective aliases -r and -f.

-The test class shows a simple Hello world program in Brainfuck and verifies that it returns the correct output.
+The test class shows a simple Hello world program and verifies it returns the correct output.

 #### 2 Why?